SuneGadegaard/MifPA/Facility location/p-center problem/readMe.md

-Pyomo example for the course "Modellering inden for Prescriptive Analytics" at Aarhus University, Fall 2022 Implementation of a p-median problem where a set of potential facility sites $\{0,1,2,..,n-1\}$ is given along with a set of customers $\{0,1,2,..,m-1\}$.
+Pyomo example for the course "Modellering inden for Prescriptive Analytics" at Aarhus University, Fall 2022 Implementation of a p-center problem where a set of potential facility sites $\{0,1,2,..,n-1\}$ is given along with a set of customers $\{0,1,2,..,m-1\}$.
 A cost for servicing customer $j$ from facility site $i$ is given by $c_{ij}$.
 Furthermore, an integer $p$ indicates how many facilities can be open in a feasible solution The IP solved is given by